MochaRacc/MochaRacc/README.md

 # Greetings 👋
 My name is Jackson, but on the internet, I'm **HeyJKSN**.

-I'm a 17 y/o male who has learnt how to code in HTML and CSS to make a [website](https://www.heyjksn.tk) as well as make YouTube videos.
+I'm a 17 y/o male who has a woman as his OC and learnt how to code in HTML and CSS to make a [website](https://www.heyjksn.tk) as well as make YouTube videos.

 ##
 ### Get to know me a little